constantin-ulbrich/UCL_IXN_MSc_2020_Project_SmartVision/README.md

 - This project used a custom made detection model to detect objects, which are usually found on a workstation, to support the precision of the detection capabilities of the SmartVision system.
 Access to this model might be granted if permission is obtained from the author and Avanade.

 - In case you are setting up a new blob storage account, the blob storage needs to consist of four containers with the names: "analysedframes", "frames", "lasttakenframe", and "tests".

+# Other information

+## Who is Avanade?

+[Avanade](www.avanade.com) is the leading provider of innovative digital and cloud services, business solutions and design-led experiences on the Microsoft ecosystem, and the power behind the Accenture Microsoft Business Group.

+## Emerging Technology

+[Avanade Emerging Technologies](https://www.avanade.com/en-gb/thinking/research-and-insights/trendlines) helps clients not only see the future, but create it.
+Through applied research, experimentation, and collaboration, we empower them to make smart bets and achieve step changes in competitive advantage.